 Fig. 2.
 The counts and Pareto analysis for all Anophelines (top row) and for infected Anophelines (bottom row). (a) Anopheline mosquito catch counts by month and household (each household is on one line), sorted within each site by the median counts for each household.
-Darker colors indicate higher counts. (b) Monthly Pareto (solid line, circles) and modified Pareto (dashed, x’s) indices by mean monthly HBR.
-Linear fit line for Pareto and modified Pareto are shown with confidence intervals in grey. (c) Sporozoite-positive anopheline mosquito catch counts by month and household (each household is on one line), sorted within each site by the median counts for each household.
-Darker colors indicate higher counts. (d) Monthly Pareto (solid line, circles) and modified Pareto (dashed line, x’s) indices by mean monthly EIR.
-Linear fit line for Pareto and modified Pareto are shown with confidence intervals in grey.
+Darker colors indicate higher counts. (b) Monthly Pareto fractions for super-spreading (circles) and super-spreader (x’s) by mean monthly HBR.
+Linear fit lines for super-spreading (solid) and super-spreaders (dashed) are shown with confidence intervals in grey. (c) The Pareto index, plotted vs. the logged mean monthly HBR for both super-spreading (circles) and super-spreaders (x’s).
+The dashed lines are values of the Pareto index that give the 80-20, 70-30, and 55-45 distributions.
+The range is restricted to 1-5 (see Table 1 for outliners). (d) Sporozoite-positive anopheline mosquito catch counts by month and household (each household is on one line), sorted within each site by the median counts for each household.
+Darker colors indicate higher counts. (e) Monthly Pareto fractions for super-spreading (circles) and super-spreaders (x’s) by mean monthly EIR.
+Linear fit line for super-spreading (line) and super-spreaders (dashed) are shown with confidence intervals in grey. (f) The Pareto index, plotted vs the logged mean monthly EIR for both super-spreading (circles) and super-spreaders (x’s).
+As with c), the range is restricted to 1-5 (see Table 1 for outliners).

 Heterogeneity & Transmission